 We have implemented a set of guidelines and rules regarding the handling of such dangerous articles which comply with existing PRC laws, regulations and policies.
 We have implemented a mandatory safety training programme for all our employees in strict accordance with requirements under Production Safety Law of the PRC (中華人民共和國安全生產法) and Law of the PRC on Safety in Mines (中華人民共和國礦山安全法).
-All new employees must participate in a three level safety education programme before they start their work.
+All new employees must participate in a three levels safety education programme before they start their work.
 Employees with specialized technical duties will be required to receive training pursuant to the respective regulations and requirements.
 We also conduct regular training to our existing staff to enhance their awareness of safety issues, and improve their knowledge in working safety techniques in order to reduce and eliminate the occurrence of accidents.
 During the year, there were no work-related fatalities.
-Lost days due to work injury were 341 days.
+Lost days due to work injury were 868 days (2015: 341 days) mainly as a result of misuse or inappropriate use of new production facilities in relation to our 600,000 tpa expansion plan and unfamiliar with new production procedures.
+Our Group has implemented more trainings to the staff in order to avoid or reduce the number of injury in the future.